terminusdb/terminusdb-docs/md/terminusx/start-with-a-client.md

 # Start with a Client API

 > **On this page:** A step-by-step guide with examples to install and get started with a JavaScript or Python client.

 This guide demonstrates the basic use of the **WOQLClient** library to connect to TerminusX with a JavaScript or Python client.
 Refer to [TerminusDB JavaScript Client](https://terminusdb.github.io/terminusdb-client-js/) or [TerminusDB Python Client](https://terminusdb.github.io/terminusdb-client-python/) for detailed documentation.
+If you want to access the code which is discussed in this page [here](../../code-examples/start-with-client/) are the Javascript and Python code examples.

 ## Install WOQLClient